How to engineer a quantum wavefunction: Conclusion

 Similarly, we can compare analogue simulation to both standard experimentation and simulation.
-Taking again Winsberg's view as the basis, the distinction between simulation and experimentation is grounded in what kind of evidence we refer to when justifying inferences: Plausibly, one might think that our arguments for the validity of a computer simulation are model-based, whereas our arguments for the validity of an experiment are material-type based.
-On this view, given our empirical-quantum-type argument, analogue quantum simulation is a practice that is genuinely intermediate between simulation and experimentation.
-Its justification is grounded both in model-based reasoning wherein source and target system are described by the same quantum-mechanical model, and the nomic argument that both systems are physically similar in the sense that they are both quantum-mechanical.
-Possibly the issue is that the epistemology and ontology of simulation and experimentation cannot be separated.
+Taking again Winsberg's view as the basis, the distinction between simulation and experimentation is grounded in what kind of evidence we refer to when justifying inferences.
+One could consider a speculative thesis, worthy of future consideration, along these lines as follows.
+First, one might think that arguments for the validity of a computer simulation are \emph{model-based}, whereas arguments for the validity of an experiment are \emph{nomology-based}.
+Then, second, given our empirical-quantum-type argument, analogue quantum simulation could be taken to be a practice that is genuinely intermediate between simulation and experimentation.
+Its justification is grounded simultaneously in both a model-based simulationist and nomology-based experimentalist reasoning.
+Third and finally, we would then have that a model-based epistemology and nomology-based ontology of simulation and experimentation cannot be separated.
 Rather, since it is the mode of de-idealisation that is different in the two cases, we should not be trying to differentiate between what there is and what we know.
-As the practice of wavefunction engineering and analogue experimentation continue to thrive, such issues will become of increasing importance, and thus warrant further investigation.
+As the practice of wavefunction engineering and analogue experimentation continues to thrive, such issues will become of increasing importance, and thus warrant further investigation.